 Thousands of years ago, comfrey was an important part of any herb garden.
-Today, modern gardeners and herbalists alike are rediscovering this easy to grow, easy to care for, multi purpose plant!
+Today, modern gardeners and herbalists alike are rediscovering this easy-to-grow, easy-to-care-for, multi-purpose plant!

 Once established, comfrey will basically take care of itself and can live for several decades before it begins to diminish.
-Lovely, large, deep green leaves are topped by blue, pink, purple or white bell shaped flowers in mid spring to early summer.
-One word of warning, once you add comfrey to your garden, it can be hard to get rid of with it’s deep & dense root structure (but you won’t want to get rid of it!).
+Lovely, large, deep green leaves are topped by blue, pink, purple, or white bell shaped flowers in mid spring to early summer.
+One word of warning, once you add comfrey to your garden, it can be hard to get rid of.
+Comfrey has a very deep & dense root structure (but you won’t want to get rid of it!).

 Comfrey can sometimes be hard to find at your local nursery.
-I ordered mine online as 2 year bare root plants.
+I ordered mine online as 2-year bare root plants.
 The first year they were fairly small, but that second spring they were massive and have only gotten bigger and better with time!

 Comfrey in the garden

 As a spring bloomer with bright, attractive flowers, comfrey will attract lots of bees & other pollinators.
 This provides them with an important food source after the winter and ensures your garden will be on their “must visit” list all summer long!

 The large, fast-growing leaves drape over the soil, providing a home for beneficial insects to live in & lay their eggs in, increasing your garden’s biodiversity.